abinit/abinit/doc/mkdocs-tutorials/paw1.md

 partial wave basis) of PAW calculations should always be checked by comparison with all-electrons computation results (or with other existing PAW results);
 it should not be done by comparison with experimental results.
 As the PAW method has the same accuracy than all-electron methods, results should be very close.

 Concerning diamond, all-electron results can be found (for instance) in PRB 55, 2005 (1997).
 With the famous WIEN2K code (which uses the FP-LAPW method), all-electron equilibrium parameters for diamond (for LDA) are:

 a0 = 3.54 angstrom B = 470 GPa

 Experiments give:

 a0 = 3.56 angstrom
 B = 443 GPa

 Let's test with ABINIT.
 We use now the input file tpaw1_5.in and the associated tpaw1_5.files file.
 ABINIT is now asked to compute values of etotal for several cell parameters around 3.54 angstrom, using the standard PAW dataset.
 Launch ABINIT with these files; you should obtain the tpaw1_5.out.

     abinit < tpaw1_5.files > tmp-log

 From the tpaw1_5.out file, you can extract the 7 values of acell and 7 values of etotal, then put them into a file and plot it with a graphical tool.
 You should get:

 ![diamond: etotal vs acell](../documents/lesson_paw1/etotal-acell.jpg)

 From this curve, you can extract the cell values of a0 and B (with the method of your choice, for example by a Birch-Murnhagan spline fit).
 You get:

     a0 = 3.535 angstrom B = 465 GPa

-These results are in excellent agreement with FP-LAPW ones !
+These results are in excellent agreement with FP-LAPW ones!

 ## 8 Additional comments about PAW in ABINIT

 **8.a** **Mixing scheme for the Self-Consistent cycle; decomposition of the total energy.**

 The use of an efficient mixing scheme in the self-consistent loop is a crucial point to minimize the number of steps to achieve convergence.
 This mixing can